Ru (upper garment)

-Ru (襦 (rú)), sometimes referred as shan (衫 (shān)), ao (袄 (襖, ǎo)), and yi (衣 (yī)), is a form of traditional Chinese upper garment, or coat, or jacket, which typically has a right closure; however, some of them can also have a front central opening.
-It is a daily upper garment for women of the Han Chinese ethnic.
+Ru (襦 (rú)), sometimes referred to as shan (衫 (shān)), ao (袄 (襖, ǎo)), and yi (衣 (yī)), is a form of traditional Chinese upper garment, or coat, or jacket, which typically has a right closure; however, they may also have a front central opening.
+It is traditional everyday wear for women of the Han Chinese ethnic group.
 It can be worn in combination with a skirt in a style called ruqun, or a pair of trousers in a style called shanku.